Log in

 He is the pastor of Life 360 in Conway, serving not just his congregation but the community in many ways.
 One way is a program called Life360 Community Services.

-"We serve every student in Conway's schools, about 750 meals daily," Beiermann recalls.
+"We [have] served every student in Conway's schools, about 750 meals daily," Beiermann added.
 But it is not just ensuring the students are fed that Beiermann and the church focus on; it is also the citizens' mental health.
 People can sign up through the Life360 website and get the help they need locally.

 These are just a few of the many ways Beiermann, along with his wife and four kids, continue serving his country long after retiring from the military.
 We thank Beiermann for his service to our country and appreciate what he does for the community.